howsoai/howso-docs/source/user_guide/advanced_capabilities/case_importance.rst

 How-To Guide
 ------------
-Case importance is similar to feature importance in that it comprises of two metrics, Case Accuracy Contributions and case contribution.
+Case importance is similar to feature importance in that it comprises of two metrics, Accuracy Contributions for Case and Prediction Contributions for Case.
-As opposed to influential and similar cases which examines the influence of cases on a single case or prediction, case importance examines how important a case is in regards to the overall predictions on a group of cases.
-Case importance share the same underlying methodology with  :doc:`Feature Importance <feature_importance>`.
-Unlike prediction contributions, case contributions are calculated just locally.
+Unlike global feature importance metrics, case contributions are calculated just locally.
 Conceptually, local metrics use either a specific subset of the cases that are trained into the Trainee or a set of new cases.

 Setup
 ^^^^^